Jaymon/caches/README.md

 print c['bar'] # 10
 ```

 ### Decorator

-Caches exposes a decorator to make caching the return value of a function easy:
+Caches exposes a decorator to make caching the return value of a function easy.
+This only works for `KeyCache` derived caching.

-The `cached` decorator can accept a caching class (defaults to `KeyCache`) and also a key function (similar to the `sorted()` key argument, except caches key argument returns a list that can be passed to the constructor of the caching class.
+The `cached` decorator can accept a caching class (defaults to `KeyCache`) and also a key function (similar to the `sorted()` key argument, except caches key argument returns a list that can be passed to the constructor of the caching class as `*args`.

 ```python
 from caches import KeyCache